 Scholar Contemplating a Cascade

-Attributed to Yi Chong
+Attributed to Yi Jeong

 The sixteenth-century ink-wash painting, a type rarely found outside Korean collections, uses strong, deliberate brushwork to convey ideas of space and perspective.
 Yi Chong, a Buddhist monk who came from a renowned family of artists, was a respected court painted during his short life.
 His work was heavily influenced by the Chinese tradition of the scholar-artist.
 The style of this painting invokes the Zhe School of Ming dynasty China, and the subject alludes to a poem by the Chinese poet Li Bo (701–762) concerning the beauty of a waterfall.